12 - 16 APRIL 2027

 Aged Category Teams: All team members must be the relevant age for a single age category.

-Mixed team: Your team must have one member of each sex in the team everyday.
+Mixed team: Your team must have a member of both sexes cross the finish line in the top 3 of your team.

 Family Team: No age restriction.